 Between out-of-control costs, countless inefficiencies, a lack of affordable universal access, and little focus on wellness and prevention, the system is clearly in dire need of change.

 Hosted by healthcare policy and technology expert Marc S. Ryan, the Healthcare Labyrinth Podcast offers accessible, incisive deep dives on the most pressing issues and events in American healthcare.

 Marc seeks to help Americans become wiser consumers and navigate the healthcare maze with more confidence and certainty through the Healthcare Labyrinth website.

 Marc is an unconventional Republican who believes that affordable universal access is a wise and prudent investment.
 He recommends common-sense solutions to reform American healthcare.

 Tune in every week as Marc examines the latest developments in the space, offering analysis, insights, and predictions on the changing state of healthcare in America.

-On this episode of the Healthcare Labyrinth Podcast, Marc reviews drug pricing in America relative to developed countries around the world.
+On this episode of the Healthcare Labyrinth Podcast, Marc covers the strategies of major health insurers.

 Connect with Marc